Hawa-Evakali/Search/README.md

 To access this project on your local files, you can clone it using these steps
 * Open your terminal
 * Use this command to clone https://github.com/Hawa-Evakali/Search.git
+* This will clone the repositoty into your local folder

 ## Development server